elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 ---

-### How does super behave inside of arrow functions JavaScript?
+### In classes, How does super behave inside of arrow functions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Arrow functions have no super; if it is accessed, it gets taken from the outer function context.
+  <div><strong>Interview Response:</strong> Inside arrow functions, super behaves the same as in regular methods.
+Arrow functions don't have their own this or super, so they inherit super from the surrounding non-arrow method or class context.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />